Cover Image

 You can replace the located text layer or object name using the Replace commands.
 You can also use the Find command to find any object in Figma based on its type.
 This is useful when you've forgotten where a specific object is located and want to spot it faster.

 Another great way to speed up your design process is to use a pre-designed library, UI kit, or design system.
-A good UI kit will help you find a solution to your design problems much faster and make your team's life much easier.
+A good UI kit will help you find a solution to your design problems much faster and simplify your team's life.
 Sounds good, right?

 You can build your UI kit.
 Or use a premium UI kit with all elements and patterns already included.
 But, a good UI kit is hard to find, with many solutions built solely for decorative or inspirational purposes.